jackdewinter/pymarkdown/docs/rules/rule_md045.md

 ### Failure Scenarios

-This rule triggers when the link label for an image contains no characters or only whitespace characters:
+This rule triggers when the link label for an image has no characters or only whitespace characters:

 ````Markdown